GTC offers students a wide range of facilities and support services.

 Smoking on College premises

-From 1 September 2015, Green Templeton College will join a number of other Oxford colleges to become completely 'smoke free'.
+On 1 September 2015, Green Templeton College joined a number of other Oxford colleges to become completely 'smoke free'.

-The College is introducing a 'smoke free zone' across its main campus in Woodstock Road, and all residential and office accommodation annexes.
+The College introduced a 'smoke free zone' across its main campus in Woodstock Road, and all residential and office accommodation annexes.
 This includes houses in St Margaret's Road and Observatory Street, Rewley Abbey Court, and GTC's conference centre at 13 Norham Gardens.

 Anyone wishing to smoke is asked to respect the smoke free zone and do so off College premises: because GTC aims to be completely smoke free, no specific area on-site has been designated where smokers can have a cigarette.

-The zone has been introduced after extensive consultation with students and staff over the last year.
+The zone was introduced after extensive consultation with students and staff.

 The link between smoking and long-term damage to health is not in dispute.
 The College has a duty to safeguard to health, safety and welfare of students, staff and fellows on its premises and minimise the exposure to the risks of tobacco smoking.

 In addition, GTC's academic focus on clinical medicine and health and wellbeing supports the introduction of a smoke free zone.

 Parking for bicycles on the main College site is provided opposite the Lodge (main Woodstock Road entrance) and next to the gym (Observatory Street entrance).